wfus/WebAssembly-Taint/README.md

 var out = myfunction(1, 2, 3, 0x1, 0x2, 0x4, 0x8);
 ```

-The upside of having taints passed in as extra variables to the signature is that the default version of V8 throws away the extra parameters.
+The upside of having taints passed in as extra variables to the signature is that the default version of V8 throws away the extra parameters without error.
 Therefore, you can test/run your taint modified scripts in both this custom V8 as well as regular V8.